How and When to Use a Binding Spell

 Write the name of the person you wish to bind somewhere on the poppet.
 If the surface is unsuitable, don’t worry, simply say, “I name you, *their name*.”

 Sit for a moment and work through some emotions.
 This is what gives energy to the spell.
-You can do this any way you like.
-One suggestion is that you think of the negative effect this person has on you.
-Really feel the pain or fear they cause you.
-Then imagine the relief if they stopped.
-Imagine how free you will feel once they stop their bulling or stalking or whatever it is.
-Get that emotion whooshing up and down your body.
+You can do this any way you like as long as you are peaceful within your center.
+One suggestion is that you deliberately think of the negative effect this person has on you.
+Conjure up the pain or fear they cause you.
+But only for a moment or two.
+Then quickly imagine the relief if they stopped.
+Know with certainty how free you will feel once they stop their bulling or stalking, or whatever it is.
+Get that emotion of relief and happiness whooshing up and down your body.
 Try to hold it there while you perform the spell and speak the words.

 If you are right-handed, hold the poppet in your left hand with the cord in your right.
 Place the end of the cord against the effigy, hold in place with your left thumb and begin to wind the cord very slowly around the poppet.